fgilde/embed-fonts/README.md

 # Embed-Fonts
 Injects content of font files into stylesheets by replacing the relative url() paths with base64 encoded data.
+With this tool you can easily embed fonts or include complete remote css with embedded fonts.
+You can use it for example as small helper for embedding Google Fonts onto your page with as less effort as possible.

 ### Step 1 Install package